Zochonix/kkWebProjects/README.md

-# kkWebProjects
+# Introduction

-Repository containing the projects which represent my portfolio.
+Hello, this repository stores the projects which make up my portfolio.

+It's made up of 5 different folders which each contain files that relate to a specific project.

+Enjoy!